nkostadinov/yii2-taxonomy/README.md

 ### TagTerm
 Basically tag represent taxonomies which are added to an object.
 They do not have a value.
 You can add multiple tags to an item.

+### PropertyTerm
+They are the same as tag terms but they DO have a value.
+You can add multiple properties to an item.

+//TODO
+* add hierarchical terms (categories)